joagre/anond/doc/ds-json-rpc-server.md

             "description":
                 "A base64 encoded shared stream key as defined in the NaCl library (http://nacl.cr.yp.to/stream.html),
-                i.e. a key suitable for encryption based on an Salsa20/20 encryption scheme.
+                i.e. a key suitable for encryption based on a Salsa20/20 encryption scheme.
 This shared stream key is used by the node when it communicates with the DS using anond's encrypted bit oriented protocol used for